jgyy/fcc-scrape/placeholder.md

     text.innerText = "You now have a " + newWeapon + ".";
     inventory.push(newWeapon);
     text.innerText += " In your inventory you have: " + inventory;
+  } else {
+    text.innerText = "You do not have enough gold to buy a weapon.";
   }
 }